m4cit/DLQR/README.md

 ## Preprocessing
 For the preprocessing I wrote two PowerShell scripts.
 Both utilize [ffmpeg](https://www.ffmpeg.org/).

-This could have been achieved with PyTorch itself, but I always wanted to write a PowerShell script :)
+This could have been achieved with PyTorch itself, but I always wanted to write some PowerShell scripts :)

 ### trim_audio.ps1:
 Trims the beginning of the original audio files (start time and details are specified in the correction.csv file, located in data_and_models\data\).
 Most files from the cited websites contain a portion in the beginning, which isn't from the reciters themselves.